 In the long term, you could be looking at some serious arthritis in the lower back, knees, and ankles.
 So, why skip them at all when doing them saves you lots of pain and money in the long run?

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

-Nancy Moore is the founder and creator of Fitnessgrams.
-She created Fitnessgrams.com to be a haven for people looking to get fit, boost their health, lose weight, or improve their well-being.
+Nancy Moore was the founder and creator of Fitnessgrams.com - a haven for people looking to get fit, boost their health, lose weight, or improve their well-being.
 Here you will find experiences, workouts, information from the experts, healthy living tips, and tools to find well-being and balance.

 The following Sports Coach pages provide additional information on this topic: